 In addition to leveraging our Moving to Work authority to enable flexible and effective response to the pandemic, Home Forward has and plans to continue using our Moving to Work authority to advance racial equity.
 The pandemic has deepened existing racial and economic disparities which has informed Home Forward's response both internally and in collaboration with our jurisdictional partners in the delivery of rent assistance.
-Home Forward is committed to becoming an anti-racist institution and we have implemented and will continue to implement policy and practice changes to reduce racial disparities and advance racial equity.
-For example, Home Forward decided to eliminate our rent reform minimum rent policy, reflected in this plan, because the policy disproportionately impacted Black, multiracial, and Hawaiian/Pacific Islander households.
+Home Forward is committed to being an anti-racist institution and we have implemented and will continue to implement policy and practice changes to reduce racial disparities and advance racial equity.
+For example, Home Forward eliminated our rent reform minimum rent policy in 2021, reflected in this plan, because the policy disproportionately impacted Black, multiracial, and Hawaiian/Pacific Islander households.
 While eliminating minimum rents will reduce shelter burden for all households, the average reduction will be in the double digits for multiracial (16.3%), Black (11.2%), and Hawaiian Pacific Islander (10%) households.
 Home Forward has also used our Moving to Work authority to adjust payment standards in a way that reduces racial disparities in shelter burden for Black and brown households.
 We also paused the ability to increase rents in the Housing Choice Voucher program given existing racial disparities in rent increases and resulting rent burden in the private rental market.
-Meanwhile, we are analyzing evictions and termination policies using a race equity framework with an eye toward further reforms.
+In this years plan, we are proposing to make changes of our rent assistance termination policy in response to an extensive process we facilitated with Home Forward residents, participants, and staff about the policy.
+During calendar year 2023, we plan to advance policy solutions to prevent evictions from housing that we own.
 This race equity work will continue within Home Forward's programs, policies, and practices.
 Perhaps more importantly, we will work to amplify this work locally and nationally to counter the racist outcomes we see daily in our nation's housing system.

 Home Forward also continues to make progress towards our goal of converting our public housing portfolio to a Section 8-based platform through the Rental Assistance Demonstration (RAD) and Section 18 paths, tools that enables the preservation of this critical affordable housing infrastructure for generations to come.
-We converted 209 public housing units in 2021 an there are 436 public housing units remaining to convert under RAD with scheduled conversions starting in late 2021.
+We converted 209 public housing units in 2021 and 67 public housing units in 2022, leaving 369 public housing units remaining to convert in upcoming years.
 The subsidy conversion transitions the public housing portfolio to a more stable funding source and will give Home Forward the ability to rehabilitate buildings and address long-standing capital needs while continuing to serve the same vulnerable population.
 We recognize RAD impacts our current residents who call our buildings home and additional organizational capacity will be required to effectively communicate and prepare them for the transition.